Dallas ISD Providing Notice of Cybersecurity Breach of District Data

 Incident may affect former employees, students, and others who now reside in 37 states

 DALLAS, Oct.
-1, 2021 /PRNewswire/ -- The Dallas Independent School District recently announced that a data security incident occurred on August 8, 2021, that involved the district's electronic records of certain former and current students, alumni, parents, and district employees.
+1, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Dallas Independent School District recently announced that a data security incident occurred on August 8, 2021, that involved the district's electronic records of certain former and current students, alumni, parents, and district employees.

 To inform individuals who may now live outside of Texas, and in compliance with relevant state regulatory requirements, the district is providing this public and media notification to several potentially affected people believed to be residing in the following states, as well as Puerto Rico: